7h30th3r0n3/Evil-M5Core2/utilities/WigleOpenFinder/README.md

 ### Generated Text File
 The script will save the open SSIDs in a text file named after the city, such as `Open-SSID-Paris.txt`.
-Contents of the file might look like this:

 ---